faramarzQ/resource_allocation_using_machine_learning/README.md

 #### 3.1 Description
 The Cloud Module is Responsible for Storing Raw data, Preprocessing the Data, Managing the Warehouses, Learn based on the Data and Create ML model based on it and finally Sending Model To Edges.
+We can Consider it as the Brain of our system.

 #### 3.2 Process
 Data is stored in it's storage system and in here, we do the whole learning process in the cloud.py module (in Cloud/Storage/cloud.py, Not a Python Class). the code is fully commented in Docstring format so there is no need for details description but an overview. the Module reads the Data, splits it on 70 percent for training and 30 percent testing, Trains it's model using Decision Tree Classifier Technique, Tests it's model and persists it's model in the storage system.